-Check the "Yes" box if the corporation is a subsidiary in a parent-subsidiary controlled group.
+Check the "Yes" box in item T if the corporation is a subsidiary in a parent-subsidiary controlled group (defined below).
 This applies even if the corporation is a subsidiary member of one group and the parent corporation of another.